CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 PROJECT DESCRIPTION: Snake Master (the snake game)

 Compilation and execution instructions:
 Download the zip file of the game, open the file and download it onto your computer.
-Next save it all into a single directory and start the compilation.
+Next, save it all into a single directory and start the compilation.
 Compile the files by executing the command : make compile

 Starting the game: